Bridging the Gap Between Object Detection and User Intent via Query-Modulation: Experiments

 \subsection{Metrics}

 To evaluate accuracy we adopt the following metrics: \begin{enumerate} \item Detection (DET): standard mAP for object detection. \item Query-modulated detection.
-In this setting the model is asked to localize all objects for a given label.
-The image is guaranteed to contain at least one object with the requested label.
+In this setting the model is asked to detect all objects for a given query.
+The image is guaranteed to contain at least one object matching the query.
 We report the AP measured when solving for SLD, KLD, or LLD. \end{enumerate} Since for query-modulated detection the target label is provided as an input to the model, it is superfluous to evaluate the model labeling accuracy.
 After pruning the groundtruth with the desired label, we thus assign the remaining groundtruth and all detected boxes to one single class-agnostic label, and evaluate the predictions in a class-agnostic fashion.
-Following the standard protocol, for COCO, (m)AP is computed using the standard set of [.5:.95] IOUs, while for Open-Images we use the 0.5 IOU.
+Following the standard protocol, COCO (m)AP is computed using the standard set of [.5:.95] IOUs, while Open-Images (m)AP is computed with the Open Image V2 metric~\cite{oid_V2_detection_metrics} using 0.5 IOU.